BioImageTools/iss-nf/README.md

 ### 3. Load nextflow

   To run the workflow, you need to install [Nextflow](https://www.nextflow.io/docs/latest/install.html).
-  After installation, your Nextflow environment needs to be activated, e.g., using
+  After installation, your Nextflow environment needs to be activated, e.g., using conda:
   ```bash
   conda activate nextflow
   ```
-  or, on a computer cluster, it may be possible to access nextflow via easy-build using
+  On a computer cluster, it may be possible to access nextflow via easy-build modules:
   ```bash
   module load Nextflow
   ```